-The existing site consists of three lots containing several buildings and associated facilities, parking areas, and landscaping.
-There are three main driveways into the campus from SW Leveton Drive, and one additional driveway entrance from Tualatin Road.
+The site consists of four lots containing several buildings and associated facilities, parking areas, and landscaping.
+There are three main driveways into the campus from SW Leveton Drive, three driveways on SW 108th Avenue, and one additional driveway entrance from SW Tualatin Road.
 To the west and south are additional MP-designated lots.
 On the southeast corner and to the east are Light Manufacturing (ML)-designated lots.
-To the north, across SW Leveton Drive, there is residential development in the is Low Density Residential (RL) Planning District, and in the Medium High Density Residential (RMH) District to the northwest.
+To the north, across SW Leveton Drive, there is residential development in the Low Density Residential (RL) Planning District, and in the Medium High Density Residential (RMH) District to the northwest.